gauthamnair2005/Linea-Binaries/README.md

 # Linea-Binaries
 Binary Releases for Linea Programming Language

+⚠️ Note : Binary releases of Linea for Windows is discontinuing.!
+You can rely of source based release.

 ⚠️ Note : Old 1.x code might be incompatible with Linea 2

 ## What's new in Linea 2.1.0 'Coconut'?